SenyuYangPDELearner/SenyuYangPDELearner.github.io/README.md

 <b>Academy</b> <br>

-I am interest in nonlinear PDEs, harmonic analysis, spectral analysis and mathematical physics. <br>
+My research interests include nonlinear PDEs, harmonic analysis and mathematical physics, especially fluid systems, dispersive PDEs and nonlinear waves.
+Any discussion about math is welcome.
+Please do not hesitate to send me an email or approach me directly. <br>

 &emsp;萃梦想\|Publications <br>